YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 1. **Automatic Notifications**:
    - You will receive an email confirmation of your submission
-   - All instructors for courses you are enrolled in during the specified absence period will be automatically notified
+   - All course directors for courses you are enrolled in during the specified absence period will be automatically notified

 2. **Course Accommodations**:
-   - Instructors will review your absence notification
+   - Course directors will review your absence notification
-   - Follow up with individual instructors regarding specific missed assignments or assessments
+   - Follow up with individual course directors regarding specific missed assignments or assessments
    - Be prepared to discuss make-up work or alternative arrangements upon your return

 3. **Record Keeping**:
    - Your absence request is stored in the system for the current academic year
    - You can view your submitted requests by clicking on the "Alerts" icon (bell) in the top right corner of the main navigation bar.
-   - The system maintains a record of all notifications sent to instructors
+   - The system maintains a record of all notifications sent to course directors

 ### Best Practices for Students